Legal Services Corporation.

 (b) Recipients shall adopt written policies and procedures to implement the requirements of this part.

-(c) Recipients shall maintain records sufficient to document the expenditure Start Printed Page 39793of non-LSC funds for any restricted activities and to otherwise demonstrate compliance with this part.
+(c) Recipients shall maintain records sufficient to document the expenditure of non-LSC funds for any restricted activities as defined in Subpart A and to otherwise demonstrate compliance with the requirements of this part.

 In addition to all other compliance and enforcement options, LSC may recover from a recipient's LSC funds an amount not to exceed the amount improperly charged to non-LSC funds, as provided in § 1630.16 of this chapter.